 - Nonqualifying Competitions Outside North America

-The U.S. Figure Skating Memorial Fund administers three specialized programs that provide financial assistance to skaters striving to reach their goals both on and off the ice.
+The U.S. Figure Skating Memorial Fund provides three opportunities for financial assistance to skaters striving to reach goals both on and off the ice.

 The Competitive Skaters Assistance Program (CSAP) is intended to subsidize the training expenses incurred by competitive figure skaters, including: